MatthewLavine/NodeJS-Chat/README.md

 - Clone repo
 - Run npm install
 - Run Grunt to compile js and css
-- Set server ip and port in app.js
+- Rename and set server ip and port in config.js
 - Run node app